 Responses should be short and pithy.
 Our goal is to get you to think deeply about the paper, not to test you.
 You won’t be graded on the correctness of your answer but simply on whether you attempted to answer the question at all with some understanding.

 There will be two exams.
 They will be open book (but not open laptop).
 The final exam is cumulative.
 Sample exams with solutions are available on sites from previous years.

-Reading questions are due at the start of lecture for local students.
+Reading questions are due at the start of lecture (3:00pm regardless of your preferred section) for local students.
 Responses will be accepted until one week after the question’s corresponding lecture for SCPD students.
 No extensions are possible, but missing only one or two questions should minimally impact your final grade.